-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your Covered "Part B" services are covered in the same manner as they would be covered if provided in an outpatient setting. inpatient stay.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not Covered "Part B" services are covered in the same manner as they would be covered if provided cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer below to Physician/ Practitioner Services, Including Doctor's Office Visits.
-Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
-Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
+Covered services include, but are not limited to: Physician services in an outpatient setting When your stay is no longer covered, these services will be covered as described in the following sections: Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce following sections: Please refer below to Physician/ Practitioner Services, Including fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or Doctor's Office Visits.
+Please refer below to Outpatient Diagnostic Tests and Therapeutic malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Services and Supplies.
+Physical therapy, speech therapy, and occupational therapy Please refer below to Prosthetic Devices and Related Supplies.
 Physical therapy, speech therapy and occupational therapy over 20 visits per year requires prior-authorization (approval in advance) to be covered.
+Please refer below to Outpatient Rehabilitation Services.

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
+Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.